 4. Decide whether you'd prefer a fixed rate or adjustable rate loan.
 If you select a fixed-rate mortgage, the amount you’ll pay in total for principal and interest remains the same over the entire mortgage term, because the interest rate stays the same.
 Although you slowly pay off the principal, your payment will likely be set at the same amount each month, based on a mathematical process called "amortization."
 The total payment could go up, however, if there is an increase in your property taxes or homeowners' insurance and those items are escrowed and paid as part of your mortgage payment.

 With an adjustable rate mortgage (ARM), the rate will change from time to time based on the interest rates in the economy.
 Your monthly payment will increase if rates go up and go down if rates fall.

-Another option is a hybrid ARM, which has a fixed rate for a certain period (say three, five, seven, or ten years).
+Another option might be a hybrid ARM, which has a fixed rate for a certain period (say three, five, seven, or ten years).
 After the fixed-rate period ends, the interest rate switches to an adjustable one and remains variable for the rest of the loan term.

 5. Determine how long you want your mortgage to last.
 A mortgage term is typically 15 or 30 years, though it could vary.
-If you take out a 15-year mortgage, you’ll pay off the loan much quicker than with a 30-year loan, but the monthly payment wiil be higher.
+If you take out a 15-year mortgage, you’ll pay it off much quicker than with a 30-year loan, but the monthly payment will be higher.
 The advantage to choosing a 15-year mortgage is that you save thousands of dollars in total interest over the life of the loan.

 7. Calculate whether lenders will approve of your housing debt-to-income ratio.
 Mortgage lenders often look at this "front-end ratio" when reviewing applications for a mortgage.
 It's the percentage of gross (pre-tax) monthly income that goes towards a mortgage payment.
 According to many lenders, your housing payment should not exceed about 28% of your gross monthly income.